aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 8. After a successful execution of the workflow, users receives a Amazon Simple Notification Service (Amazon SNS) notification with a pre-signed URL to download the generated AWS CDK scripts as a zip file.
 A prior subscription to the SNS topic from the user is a pre-requisite to receive the said notifications .

 ### Cost
 You are responsible for the cost of the AWS services used while running this Guidance.
 The cost for running this Guidance with the default settings in the us-west-2 (Oregon) region is approximately $20 per month for conversion of around 50 architecture diagrams to IaC.
-Also major portion of the costs is a fixed cost related to the EC2 instance being used to host the Streamlit web application.
+Also major portion of the costs is a fixed cost related to the ECS, Fargate, and Application Load Balancer services being used to host the React web application.
  We recommend creating a Budget through AWS Cost Explorer to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.

 ## Prerequisites